 Deaf or hard of hearing students

 Students' support needs are assessed on a case-by-case basis and adjustments are never made for you automatically.
 Support can sometimes take a while to arrange so it is very important to contact the Disability Service as early as possible.
 The Disability Advisor can assess your needs and arrange any relevant support so that it is in place for you when you start your studies.
+If you are a BSL user, we will need as much advance notice of this as possible so that we can ensure that an interpreter can be present when we meet.

 We aim to organise the support you require in advance of you attending the University, so it is vital that you contact us as soon as possible.

-Examples of the support we can provide include:
+Examples of support available

 - Specialised equipment